and0p/N3S/README.md

 I can be reached at n3semu@gmail.com or https://twitter.com/and0p

 To compile (for now) you must also link msvc-2010.dll from Nestopia libretro fork in my projects.

+The HoloLens port is not currently being updated and was left in a bit of disarray, since I no longer have a HoloLens to test with.
+Fortunately, @toolboc cleaned it up and added Xbox One S controller support (so you can actually control the games now!).
+Please clone his repo and follow the instructions at https://github.com/toolboc/NesVoxel